anaLabecaDev/persons-management/README.md

 In a production env we would implement the authO flow, preventing the creation of the `.env` file
 ### Improvements
-- Better abstraction for axios and react query fetch logic
+- Better abstraction for axios and react query fetch
+- Move personsList and search queries to the `queries.ts` file and create custom hooks for the queries to keep all usages of one query key (like the Add and Delete) in one file, which will also make the query more easily reusable and avoid the need to pass some query related props to children components.
 - Use React router to handle routes and that way when modal is opened a query string is added to the app url, which will also prevent the need of the setState to store selected personID.
 - Change pagination strategy to be a infinity scroll
     - Use InterceptorAPI to get when last object is on screen to trigger nextPage
     - Use react query useInfinityQuery
     - Use React Virtual library to virtualize list
 - Validate phone number format before enabling the add person API call
 - Handle errors
-- Tae advantage of React query to do optimist updates
+- Take advantage of React query to do optimist updates
+- I've started the set up of the tests, but didn't have time to finish so:
+  - Finish test configuration to mock API requests and be able to test components with data
+  - Write tests for, list, search, add and delete flows